marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 Note: If your account uses the Free endpoint, replace the host with `https://api-free.deepl.com`.

-You do not need to expose `/v2/glossaries` through your proxy for the plugin to work — it only calls `/v2/translate`.
-Manage glossaries from your server/CLI, then paste the resulting IDs into the plugin settings.
+Manage glossaries from your server/CLI or the DeepL dashboard, then paste the resulting IDs into the plugin settings.

 ### Tips and Limitations

 - Glossaries apply only to the DeepL vendor.
 OpenAI/Gemini/Anthropic do not use glossaries.
 - The plugin preserves placeholders and HTML tags automatically (`notranslate`, `ph`, etc.).
 Glossaries will not alter those tokens.
-- If you use DeepL “formality”, it is sent only for targets that support it; otherwise omitted.
+- If you use DeepL "formality", it is sent only for targets that support it; otherwise omitted.
-- A wrong Pro/Free endpoint for your key will still raise the “Wrong endpoint” hint shown in settings and translation errors.
+- Ensure your API key matches the endpoint setting: Free keys (ending with `:fx`) should have "Use DeepL Free endpoint" enabled.

 ### Quick Sanity Test